MicrosoftDocs/learn/learn-pr/azure/design-your-site-recovery-solution-in-azure/includes/3-use-azure-site-recovery.md

 Site Recovery can recover to application-consistent snapshots.
 Site Recovery takes snapshots of all data in memory and on disk, and all transactions in process.

 Use Site Recovery's recovery plans to group your virtual machines, add scripts, manual actions, and failover, and recover multi-tier applications that are spread across different virtual machines.
-You can set up Azure automation runbooks to work with your recovery plans.
+You can set up Azure automation runbooks to work with your recovery plans and automate steps necessary to recover systems.

 Always test your disaster recovery plan.
 Site Recovery lets you run disaster recovery tests with no disruption to your running replication.